Olympus PEN E-P1 Review

 The last factor to consider is versatility.
 In that regard, the Micro Four-Thirds mount is designed for compatibility with new Micro Four-Thirds lenses and existing Four-Thirds ones as well.
 Few such lenses exist, but this is bound to change.
 Olympus' Zuiko lenses are legendary and many of them unique to the Four-Thirds format.
 Also because of the short back-focus distance of Micro Four-Thirds, more adapters can be made to this mount than possibly any other existing mount.

-Olympus E-P1 Facts
+Olympus E-P1 Highlights

 Sensor-Size: 17 x 13mm